ChaosGuru/golden-quotes/README.md

-# golden-quotes
+# Golden quotes project
-Just a small project
+The purpose of this project is to collect and share qoutes which sound great but how strange meaning.

 # technologies
-* python 3.7.3
+* @vue/cli 4.5.13